HeatherAnne85/RoadUserPathways/README.md

 ## Data
 RoadUserPathways takes trajectory data and geometric information about road infrastructure to cluster trajectories into commonly used pathways.
 The necessary input data is:
 - **Trajectory data** stored in an SQLite database and defined in the *Traffic Intelligence* project.
 Trajectories must describe the complete crossing maneouvre of the road user and cannot be disjointed in the middle of the video frame.
 Trajectories are described in a local coordinate system in which the coordinate point (0,0) is the upper left-hand corner of the video frame.
 Position coordinates are given in UTM meters and the velocity in m/frame.
+RoadUserPathways was developed using trajectories extracted from video data with 25 position coordinates per second (one per video frame).
+Trajectories with a lower frequency of observations will work as long as the shape of the crossing manoeuvre is captured.

 The road user types defined by *Traffic Intelligence* are used:
 ```
 RoadUserTypes = {"unknown": 0,
                 "undefined": 0,